DerekSelander/dsdump/docs/index.md

 I anticipate this will change in a couple years, but for now, it's always fun to bring Swift developers down to my level 😈

+> **Note:** This is the exact same trick I use for a custom LLDB script named [dclass](https://github.com/DerekSelander/LLDB/blob/master/lldb_commands/dclass.py#L269-L272) to print only Swift or Objective-C classes loaded into the process.

 ---
 <a name="bits_value_revisited"></a>
 ## 3.4 The bits value revisited (class_ro_t vs class_rw_t)